amrit-sbagga/AIDL_AdditionService/README.md

 Steps to Run the application:

-1. First Run the Service application, in our case its Android_AdditionService.
+1. First Run the Service application, in our case its AIDL_AdditionService.
 This will display Hello World.
 2. Run the client application, which is AIDL_Sample.
 Input values and check the result.